 The SystemVerilog operators are a combination of Verilog and C operators.
 In both languages, the type and size of the operands is fixed, and hence the operator is of a fixed type and size.
+The fixed type and size of operators is preserved in SystemVerilog.
 This allows efficient code generation.

+Verilog does not have assignment operators or incrementor and decrementor operators.
 SystemVerilog includes the C assignment operators, such as +=, and the C incrementor and decrementor operators, ++ and --.

-Verilog 2001 added signed nets and registers, and signed based literals.
+Verilog-2001 added signed nets and registers reg variables, and signed based literals.
 There is a difference in the rules for combining signed and unsigned integers between Verilog and C. SystemVerilog uses the Verilog-2001 rules.